maxandersen/gdoc2adoc/README.md

-gdocs2md
+gdoc2adoc
 ========

-A simple Google Apps script to convert a properly formatted Google Drive Document to the markdown (.md) format.
+A simple Google Apps script to convert a properly formatted Google Drive Document to asciidoc (.adoc) format, or rather more precisly asciidoctor compatible format.

 ![Screenshot Google Docs with gdocs2md](markdown.png)